lulunots/Thesis/README.md

 # Thesis

 This repositorty contains the scripts used in L.A.
-Notschaele's master thesis, and the start of an automated version of it in Snakemake
+Notschaele's master thesis

+It also includes the beginning of an implementation to automate the workflow using Snakemake

 A rough overview of the main pipeline's flow can be found here: